NLeSC/python-template/{{cookiecutter.project_name}}/.github/next_steps/04_citation.md

 The repository has been set up with a [GitHub action](https://github.com/marketplace/actions/cffconvert) that monitors your citation data.
 It checks the following 6 aspects:

-1. Whether your repository includes a `CITATION.cff` file
+1. Whether your repository includes a `CITATION.cff` file.

     _By including this file, authors of the software can receive credit for the work they put in._

-1. Whether your `CITATION.cff` is valid YAML
+1. Whether your `CITATION.cff` is valid YAML.

     _Visit https://yamllint.com to see if the contents of your CITATION.cff are valid YAML._

-1. Whether your `CITATION.cff` adheres to the schema (as listed in the `CITATION.cff` file itself under key `cff-version`
+1. Whether your `CITATION.cff` adheres to the schema (as listed in the `CITATION.cff` file itself under key `cff-version`).

     _The Citation File Format schema can be found [here](https://github.com/citation-file-format/citation-file-format), along with an explanation of all the keys.
 You're advised to use the latest available schema version._